cnotv/news/README.md

 - [ ] Create plugins out of swipe behavior
 - [ ] Add Travis or Circle.ci configuration for CI pipes
 - [ ] Add models and types for all the missing cases
-- [ ] Add TSLint configuration for ESLint
 - [ ] Complete unit testing
 - [ ] Add push notifications for new posts
 - [ ] Add dark mode using CSS variables and or theme class